How to Plan and Launch an MVP: A Go-to-Market Strategy

 Be Prepared for the Worst Outcomes

 There's a very high chance that something will go wrong with the release, it's practically inevitable.
-Therefore, you need to be in all arms and ready for the possible roadblocks and obstacles that'll come your way and do your best to avoid MVP mistakes.
+Therefore, you should be in all arms and ready for the possible roadblocks and obstacles that'll come your way and do your best to avoid MVP mistakes.

 Think about the potential issues that you can face.
 Say, ones with the infrastructure, non-standard sign-in cases, or some browser peculiarities that you didn't take into consideration initially.
 What can you do to mitigate such risks?